-Instant loading pages with Speculation Rules
+Instant Loading Pages with Speculation Rules

-Instantly improve the Core Web Vitals with the 'Speculation Rules API'
+Instantly improve the Core Web Vitals with the Speculation Rules API

 Ever wondered why some pages seem to load instantly?
 That is probably because that page implemented Speculation Rules!

-The Speculation Rules API enhances the speeds of future page loads in multi-page applications (MPAs) by either prefetching of even prerendering them.
-Developers can configure how speculation rules to suggest the browser to prefetch or prerender documents for faster (or instant) page loads.
-Speculation rules repeces older tehniquees like `<link rel="prefetch">
+The Speculation Rules API enhances the speed of future page loads in multi-page applications (MPAs) by either prefetching or even prerendering them.
+Developers can configure speculation rules to suggest the browser to prefetch or prerender documents for faster (or instant) page loads.
+Speculation rules replace older techniques like <link rel="prefetch"> for prefetching resources or the deprecated Chrome-only <link rel="prerender">.

-Speculation rules QuickStart
+Speculation Rules QuickStart

 Already know what the speculation rules are?
 Awesome!
 Here are some ready to go snippets for you to get started immediately.
-Just pick the right snippet for you and place it in the <head>
+Just pick the right snippet for you and place it in the <head> of your page (feel free to change prerender to prefetch and or the eagerness)!

 <!--